 Staying street smart

-Today’s students often carry around at least £1,000 worth of stuff every day, such as laptops, mobiles, game consoles and MP3 players.
+Today’s students often carry around laptops, mobiles, game consoles and MP3 players.
 That’s why they need to be extra careful, whether they’re in a lecture hall, the library or surfing the web in a coffee shop.
 Remind them to keep all their expensive items in sight and to check that their bag or rucksack is properly fastened.
-If they leave anything unattended it could disappear – a few seconds is all it takes for a thief to relieve you of a mobile, laptop or whatever it is he or she has their eye on.
+If they leave anything unattended it could disappear – a few seconds is all it takes for a thief to relieve you of a mobile, laptop or whatever it is they have their eye on.

 Teach them some personal safety tips too.
 The number one rule is ‘safety in numbers’, which is why they should avoid walking home alone after dark – it’s when we’re all at our most vulnerable.
 Likewise, making phone calls or pulling out MP3 players or iPods to change tracks makes you an easy target for thieves because you’re distracted.
 So whether it’s day or night, advise them to keep valuables like mobiles out of sight as much as possible when they’re out and about.